mathisono/SATNOGS-open-claw-skill/README.md

 # SATNOGS-open-claw-skill
+cron job to fufill the following
-Targeting a station id, it will Read from the satnogs API, list all passes post to discord, the as the passes complete, produce post pass discord postings
+Targeting a station id, it will Read from the satnogs API https://db.satnogs.org/api/, list all passes to a post to discord channel "satalite-data". then after the pass times, check back on the passes for complete. make a posting on the pass in the  discord channel "satalite-data"